python-rope/rope/README.txt

 hope in soon future, somewhere about version 0.4, *rope* would be mature enough for being extended easily in those parts.

-Right now contributions are really needed in UI part and patches and extensions in the UI part are extremely welcome.
+Right now contributions are really needed in the UI part and patches and extensions in the UI part are extremely welcome.
 Have a look at the UI enhancement stories (docs/stories.txt).
 Send your patches in sourceforge.net project page, http://sf.net/projects/rope.
 Patches should use python coding style, :PEP:`8`, and should have good unit tests.  *rope* uses a local repository right now, but it will be moved